Low Row

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

-A working farm, Hazel Brow Farm, is open to visitors and 'The Punch Bowl', a stone inn dated 1638, is by the main road.
+A working farm, Hazel Brow Farm, is open to visitors and The Punch Bowl, a stone inn dated 1638, is by the main road.

 History

 The name Low Row comes from the Norse "The Wra" (a nook).
 The surname "Raw" is associated with the village.
-The village was raided by Jacobites in 1745, and bodies probably from that raid are buried at the church in Low Row.
+The village was raided by Jacobites in 1745, and bodies probably from that raid are buried at Holy Trinity Church, Melbecks, in Low Row.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the village.

 Smarber Chapel and Low Row United Reformed Church

 Philip, Lord Wharton, owned land in the area.
 On this stood a number of shooting lodges including one at Crackpot, near Keld, and one at Smarber, a small hamlet on the ridge to the west of Low Row.
 A Puritan sympathiser, in around 1690 Wharton converted part of the Smarber lodge into a chapel for ‘Protestant Dissenters’.
 He particularly had the needs of the local lead miners in mind.